-Foundation Studies students make £208 for Oakhaven Hospice with postcard enterprise initiative
+Foundation Studies students make £208 for Oakhaven Hospice with greeting card enterprise initiative

 Posted on: 12th February 2020

-Five enterprising Foundation Studies students from Brockenhurst College raised £208 for Lymington’s Oakhaven Hospice by selling postcards.
+Five enterprising Foundation Studies students from Brockenhurst College raised £208 for Lymington’s Oakhaven Hospice by selling greeting cards.

-The group took photographs locally, which they then turned into postcards and sold to staff and students around the College.
+The group took photographs locally, which they then turned into cards and sold to staff and students around the College.

-All the postcards sold and the money was officially handed over to Oakhaven Hospice as an outsized cheque on February 6th.
+All the cards sold and the money was officially handed over to Oakhaven Hospice as an outsized cheque on February 6th.

 Students Lucy Pearson, Lloyd Pike, Simon Dunn, Harry Calder and Jess Evans from the Foundation Studies Vocational Media & Business course all participated.